 Is It Safe to Travel to Venezuela in 2026?

 Venezuela is currently rated Level 3 — Reconsider Travel by the U.S. Department of State.
 Reconsider travel to Venezuela due to risk of crime, kidnapping, terrorism, and poor health infrastructure.
-Some areas have increased risk, and U.S. government employees need special authorization to travel outside of Caracas.
+U.S. embassy operations are limited, and routine consular services remain suspended.

 Key concerns cited in the advisory: